strangeprogrammer/CodeTutorials/README.md

 ./install.sh # Use '-v' for verbose output
 ```

-You will then be provided with some prompts from 'devtools.sh' to fill out (more on this later), after which the installation process will proceed normally.
+You will then be provided with some prompts from **devtools.sh** to fill out.
+If you are unsure what responses you should provide to the prompts, you may want to press the 'enter' key for the default configuration.
+Afterward, the installation process will proceed normally.
 In order to use Docker properly once the installation is finished, you may need to log out and then back in.

 The automatic installation process consists of the following steps: